connorjmccabe/modglm/README.md

 ### The `margplot` Function

 `margplot` provides a means of plotting the marginal effects corresponding with a given interaction effect.
+Estimates are generated straightforwardly via producing conditional expected values based on the estimated model.
+Confidence regions are generated using parametric bootstrapping (i.e., Monte Carlo simulation) following guidelines by King, Tomz, & Wittenberg (2000) and Kim & McCabe (under review).

 The input structure of `margplot` was designed to be very similar to `modglm` and are as follows: